CIOs/CTOs Handbook to Set the IT Priorities Right for 2022

 ILE’s integrated Web service client enables ILE-based applications to act as a Web service client by creating RPG, C, or C++ counterfoils that ILE programs can use.
 The Web service protocols are responsible for the serialization and deserialization of Web service requests.

-- Reducing total operating costs and data centre overhead.
+- Reduce total operating costs and data centre overheads.

 - Pay only for the resources you need, thereby reducing capital costs.

 - Optimized change management process.
-Expand the business operations as per need to keep up with resource-intensive projects and business plans.
+Expand the business operations as per your needs to keep up with resource-intensive projects and business plans.

 - Simplify your entire IT environment.